fivdi/bot-io/doc/pwm.md

 specified, else enables or disables the PWM depending on the value specified.

 ### Method: polarity(value)
-- value - Pwm.LOW or Pwm.HIGH (optional)
+- value - Pwm.NORMAL or Pwm.INVERSED (optional)

-Returns Pwm.LOW or Pwm.HIGH specifying the polarity of the PWM, if no value is specified, else sets the polarity to the specified value.
+Returns Pwm.NORMAL or Pwm.INVERSED specifying the polarity of the PWM, if no value is specified, else sets the polarity to the specified value.

 ### Event: 'ready'